-- Unless otherwise mentioned, the term of validity for examinations passed is three years.
+- Unless otherwise mentioned, the term of validity for the examinations passed is three years.
+This rule also applies to approved courses from other degree programmes.
 The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the course corresponding to the examination in question are not obsolete. - 2.
-The Examination Board can impose, with respect to an examination taken and passed more than three years ago, an additional or alternative examination, before the student can pass the concluding examination. - 3.
+The Examination Board can impose, with respect to an examination taken and passed more than three years prior, an additional or alternative examination, before the student can pass the concluding examination. - 3.
 The term of validity of tests on which examinations are based is limited to the academic year in which the test has been taken, unless the examiner determines otherwise in the course manual.